AdobeDocs/sensei-services-api-docs/autocrop.md

 }
 ```

-A `blocking` GET param query can be used to determine whether the request should be blocked until result is available, or an activation ID is returned for retrieving result at a later time.

-On successful completion, the server returns a JSON object with an activation ID if `blocking` is false or not defined, or an array of generated crop suggestions (ordered by overall score) if `blocking=true`.
+On successful completion, the server returns a JSON array `cropSuggestions` of generated crop suggestions (ordered by overall score).

 Example: